mishra-amrit/functions-engine/README.md

 It's very easy to use for developers and very easy to manage for admins/operators.

 Written in Go

+Note: Currently it supports only Java apps, future releases will also support Node.js & Go.
+Java apps should be uploaded as a jar, for apps built using Node.js, Go should be uploaded as zip/archives.

 <b>Build the project :</b>